RECOMMISSIONED SERIES #1: M48

 Although the M48 isn’t as refined as some of the pre-war variations, it is still a well-made rifle and fun to shoot.
-When shooting old, surplus ammo, I’d suggest cleaning the rifle immediately to prevent rust, since the surplus ammunition is corrosively primed.
+When shooting old rounds, I’d suggest cleaning the rifle immediately to prevent rust, since the rounds are corrosively primed.

 Gun pricing for the M48 ranges from $250-$350, and they’re highly sought after by collectors due to its historical past.